fpsom/elixir-ml-biostats-hackathon/episode-05.md

     - _Internal Note_: method B is not taught in the course, to be performed using resources shared in course (stretch goal, as an optional aspect)

 The last episode of this machine learning course can be devided into two main parts.
 In the first part, we'll talk about clustering, as we haven't studied it systematically in the previous episodes.
 We'll explain hierarchical clustering method and we'll attempt to visualize some stuff for a better interpretation.
 In the second part, we're going to combine the individual steps of ML into a inegrated pipeline, by utilizing Python's tools.
-So, let's jump directly into clustering stuff.
+So, let's jump directly into clustering part.

 ## Clustering
 As we already mentioned, cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups.
 Cluster analysis itself is not one specific algorithm, but the general task to be solved.
 It can be achieved by various algorithms that differ significantly in their understanding of what constitutes a cluster and how to efficiently find them.
 Popular notions of clusters include groups with small distances between cluster members, dense areas of the data space, intervals or particular statistical distributions.